s-ifti/kafkanetes/README.md

 # "Kafkanetes"
 Extended jim-minter/kafkanetes

-Updated Dockerfile to use centos as starting image and updated to use kafka  0.10.1.1
+Updated Dockerfile to use centos as starting image, using kafka  0.10.1.1

 Start with Openshift origin vagrant box